Enlightenment (Doctor Who): Plot

-Following interference from both the White and Black Guardians, the Fifth Doctor materialises the TARDIS in what appears to be the hold of an Edwardian yacht, though the Doctor senses something is amiss.
-The human crew have no idea how they got there nor where they are, but know they are taking part in a race.
+Following interference from both the White and Black Guardians, the Fifth Doctor materialises the TARDIS in what appears to be the hold of an Edwardian yacht.
+The human crew have no idea how they got there, but know they are taking part in a race.
 The Doctor and his companions, Tegan and Turlough, discover that the yacht and several other historical Earth ships are competing in a solar sail race through the Solar System.
-The ship's officers reveal themselves to be "Eternals", in contrast to the Doctor and the humans, whom they somewhat dismissively call "Ephemerals".
-The Eternals live in the "trackless wastes of eternity" and rely on Ephemerals for their thoughts and ideas.
+The ship's officers reveal themselves to be "Eternals," in contrast to the Doctor and the humans, whom they somewhat dismissively call "Ephemerals".
 This race is being held by the Guardians and the prize is Enlightenment, the wisdom to know everything.
 The Doctor finds that the Eternals have made his TARDIS vanish, forcing him and his companions to stay until the race's conclusion.

 As the race continues, several of the vessels are destroyed by explosions.
-The Doctor suspects that the crew aboard the Buccaneer, which is a 17th-century pirate ship, is responsible, as it was the closest vessel at the time of destruction.
-Turlough, while attempting to escape control of the Black Guardian, ends up aboard the Buccaneer, and meets the Eternal Captain Wrack, professing his desire to join her crew and learning she too is working for the Black Guardian.
-He finds equipment aboard her ship that appears to be the source of the device destroying the other ships and hears the Black Guardian's voice nearby.
-Later, Wrack offers the Edwardian officers a reception aboard her ship.
-During the reception, Turlough demonstrates the Wrack's advantage-providing equipment to the Doctor, while Wrack hypnotizes Tegan and implants Tegan's tiara (Tegan and Marriner attend Captain Wrack's reception in full Edwardian costume) with a red crystal.
+The Doctor suspects the crew aboard the Buccaneer, a 17th-century pirate ship.
+Turlough, while attempting to escape control of the Black Guardian, ends up aboard the Buccaneer, and meets the Eternal Captain Wrack.
+He professes his desire to join her crew and learns she too is working for the Black Guardian.
+He finds the device destroying the other ships and hears the Black Guardian's voice nearby.
+Wrack offers the Edwardian officers a reception aboard her ship.
+During the reception, Turlough demonstrates the Wrack's equipment to the Doctor, while Wrack hypnotizes Tegan and implants a red crystal in the tiara Tegan is wearing.
 After the reception and continuation of the race, the Doctor sees the Buccaneer nearing the Edwardian ship, determines that the red crystal is used as a focal point of the weapon, and gets rid of the tiara before Wrack can destroy the ship.